Hasheem Thabeet isn’t currently on an NBA roster. In fact, it’s been over two years since Thabeet was in the league.

 “I was kind of shocked I didn’t get called up, but it was a situation that I couldn’t control,” Thabeet told Basketball Insiders.
 “What I could control was being consistent, continuing to work hard and enjoying myself while I was there.
 It was great to get an opportunity to compete.
 I have fun being out on the court and letting my presence be felt, trying to dominate on the defensive end.
 I wanted to show that I can defend at any cost.
 With the systems now, I won’t be out there trying to be the best scorer or anything; there are other players whose job it is to do that.
 I’m finding ways to impact the game.”

 For the 2015-16 season, Thabeet could’ve played in the D-League again or signed a lucrative deal overseas.
 He could take either of those routes right now as the 2016-17 season gets underway.
-But in recent months, Thabeet has instead chosen to work on his game in private and go all-in on salvaging his NBA career.
+But in recent months, Thabeet has instead decided to work on his game in private and go all-in on salvaging his NBA career.

 To do this, he enlisted the help of famed trainer Frank Matrisciano and former NBA executive Milt Newton.
 He is doing two-a-days and watching film with them in San Francisco, determined to re-join an NBA roster and produce at a high level on basketball’s biggest stage.